girl with wavy brown hair and a shocked expression, cold sweats

 Thyroid problems

-Hyperthyroidism is when your thyroid gland becomes overactive and produces too much of the hormone thyroxine.
-This causes your metabolism to speed up and your body responds as if it’s in ‘fight or flight‘ mode, resulting in symptoms such as anxiety, shaky hands and cold sweats.
+Hyperthyroidism is when your thyroid gland becomes overactive, producing an excess of the hormone thyroxine.
+This accelerates your metabolism, prompting your body to react as if it's in a 'fight or flight' state, leading to symptoms like anxiety, tremors, and cold sweats.

 Some types of cancer

-Certain kinds of cancer, or the cancer treatments themselves, can trigger cold sweats – particularly lymphoma, leukemia, bone cancer, carcinoid tumours and liver cancer.
+Certain forms of cancer, or the treatments used to combat them, can sometimes induce cold sweats.
+This is particularly noted in cases of lymphoma, leukemia, bone cancer, carcinoid tumors, and liver cancer.

 Anxiety

-If you suffer from anxiety attacks or PTSD triggers, you're more likely to experience both cold sweats and anxiety sweating.
+If you experience anxiety attacks or are affected by PTSD triggers, you may be more prone to both cold sweats and anxiety sweating.
+These responses are part of your body's heightened stress reaction.

 Medication